🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 print(f"➡ Peak concentration: {conc.max():.2e} atoms/cm³")

-Plasma breaks and modifies surface chemical bonds to improve wettability, adhesion, and biocompatibility。
+Plasma breaks and modifies chemical bonds at the surface, improving wettability, adhesion, and biocompatibility.

-High-power laser rapidly heats, melts, and cools the surface to form fine grains or amorphous layers.
-Hardness and wear resistance are improved。
+A high-power laser rapidly heats, melts, and cools the surface, forming fine crystal grains or amorphous layers.
+Hardness and wear resistance are improved.

 3.4 Coating Technologies